Nathanbn123/React-Synth-V2/README.md

 ### Description
 Creating a polyphonic synthesizer using Tone.js and built in React.
-With this synthesizer, you are able to both click on a key, as well as use your keyboard to create a beat.
+With this synthesizer, you are able to both click on a key, as well as use your keyboard to produce a tone.

 ## Screenshot